In January 2021, our relationship with the EU changed. New rules for Islanders and businesses are in place.

-If you're British, Irish or hold settled or pre-settled status you do not require a visa to enter, visit, work, study or settle in Jersey.
+If you're British, Irish or hold settled or pre-settled status you do not need a visa to enter, visit, work, study or settle in Jersey.

-If you are an EU, EEA or Swiss national you do not require a visa to visit Jersey for up to 6 months.
-However visitors will be unable to seek employment or switch into any other immigration category.
+If you're an EU, EEA or Swiss national you do not need a visa to visit Jersey for up to 6 months.
+However visitors cannot seek employment or switch into any other immigration category.

 Visa and passport requirements for visitors from 2021

 Living, working and studying in Europe as a British National

 If you're looking to move to the EU, you should check the rules for the country you want to move to on GOV.UK.

 Students looking to study in the EU should contact their prospective institutions for information on tuition fees.
 Students can also contact Jersey Student Finance